LeviScoffie/Data-Engineering-Zoomcamp-Revived/week2_data_ingestion/airflow/README.md

 All the tasks in airflow should be idempotent.
 That is droppig database and creating a new one.
 Goodness of this line of code

 ` df.head(n=0).to_sql(name=tablename,con=engine, if_exists='replace')`

+## After Airflow-Init failed.
+These were the steps used to reproduce.

+` df.head(n=0).to_sql(name=tablename,con=engine, if_exists='replace')`.
+This line of code enables us to be able to create a table name for each month of the ingested data.
+It prevents us from adding records to the same table over and over again.
+This is called **idempotency**.

+Say we have an ingestion task:
+Ingest(2022, 1) --> some data is produced.
+After some time the task breaks midway and we have half the records.
+We may want to retry after solving for the bugs.
+If we hadn.t dropped the database and keep inserting the database, we will have copies of the records.
+Howver, if we drop the database everytime we rety we will have the same records.
+This i was what is called idempotency.